 I would just feel uncomfortable if I didn’t read every single word before the introduction.
 Going back later was not an option due to the order of things.

-I keep talking about this ‘feeling’ I have if I was to continue reading after making a mistake.
-It is pretty hard to describe.
+This ‘feeling’ I have after making a mistake is pretty hard to describe.

 I wasn’t feeling a lot of anxiety taking over, it was more like a low-key alarm bell that was going off in my mind.
-I couldn’t ignore the mistake I made.
+I couldn’t ignore it.
 That off switch wasn’t there.

 Also, if I was to finish the book with this mistake being made, the book would always seem dirty to me.
 I wouldn’t be able to look back at it with joy, even if I knew it was a great read.

 Throughout my twenties I rarely picked up a book, mainly for this reason.
 However ADHD also made it very difficult to concentrate, and now I usually listen to podcasts.